chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-jenkins-identity/index.md

 chainctl iam identities ls
 ```

+Note that you may receive a `PermissionDenied` error part way through the apply step.
+If so, run `chainctl auth login` once more, and then `terraform apply` again to resume creating the identity and resources.

-You're now ready to create or edit a Jenkins pipeline job to test out this identity.
+You're now ready to create or edit a Jenkins pipeline to test out this identity.

 ## Testing the identity with a Jenkins pipeline